JeremyRTapawan/Premier-League-Predictor/README.md

-# Projects
+# Premier-League-Predictor
-This portfolio includes a variety of technical projects that showcase my skills in software development, problem-solving, and system design
+This project used python and sklearn to predict future games outcomes